ocelotpotpie/HelpHelp/pve.md

 Doppelgangers are summonable, custom hostile mobs.
 In the current configuration, they are extremely strong and well-armed wither skeletons.
 They drop the player head of your choosing.
 To summon a doppleganger, name a pumpkin after the player whose head you want, using an anvil.
-The name must exactly match the player, including upper and lowercase letters.
 Then stack two diamond blocks vertically and put the pumpkin on top, sort of like summoning a snow golem.
 Note that you need to leave a one-block air gap on all sides of the pillar of blocks.